Special Educational Needs & Disabilities

 What support will there be for my child’s overall well-being and social, emotional and behavioural development?

 At Kippax North we work hard to provide a caring and supportive ethos.
 Each Key Stage has a member of staff who has responsibility for the well-being of the children.
 Alongside Mrs Clarke, our Learning Mentor, they can support children and families with attendance, behaviour and emotional issues.
 Additional support can be offered as part of small group work or on an individual basis.
-Mrs Clark (Headteacher), Mrs Clarke (Learning Mentor) and Mrs Smith have responsibility for pastoral care in school and are happy to meet with you to discuss how we can best support your child.
+Mrs Husband (Headteacher), Mrs Clarke (Learning Mentor) and Mrs Smith have responsibility for pastoral care in school and are happy to meet with you to discuss how we can best support your child.

 We are able to access support from the Brigshaw Trust Guidance and Support team including family support workers and councillors who specialise in working with children.
 Mrs Clarke, Learning Mentor, is trained in the CAF process and school ensure members of staff attend meetings and liaise with professionals involved.
 All our staff are trained in Child protection procedures and we also have two members of staff who are specially designated to ensure the Safeguarding of all children.
 Pupils in our school, including those with SEND, have a voice and a say about school life, through both Class and School Councils and regular pupil surveys.

 What specialist services and expertise are available or accessed by the school?